The Ultimate Gitleaks Guide

 # Create an initial baseline report

-gitleaks detect --report-format json --report-path baseline.json
+gitleaks git --report-format json --report-path baseline.json

 # On subsequent scans, only report new leaks

-gitleaks detect --baseline-path baseline.json
+gitleaks git --baseline-path baseline.json

 Gitleaks in Enterprise Environments